 After all, it’s been five years – 2007, if you’re into counting numbers – since the former sleepy fishing port of Macau surpassed Las Vegas as the world leader in gambling revenue.

-Still, the former Portuguese colony doesn't have the glam image of other gambling capitals.
+Still, the former Portuguese colony in southern China doesn’t have the glam image of other gambling capitals.
 To compensate for its somewhat dowdy reputation, Macau has responded in recent years by building ever-bigger, ever-shinier hotels and casinos.
-But the best of Macau isn't all about risk and renovation.
+But the best of Macau isn’t all about risk and renovation.

 Like Vegas, Macau has added slick, family-friendly shows to its arsenal of attractions.

 Favorites include Cirque du Soleil’s “ZAIA,” the dancing-acrobatics-special-effects monster “House of Dancing Water” and concerts by the likes of Beyoncé.

 While the flashy best of Macau has its appeal, there’s a slower side of the city, one of cobblestone lanes, colonial mansions, art deco buildings and tranquil parks, all done in a fusion of Chinese and Portuguese motifs.

 The best part for visitors is that the city is compact, making the best of Macau simple to explore.

 Just an hour by ferry from Hong Kong, Macau is an easy place for a weekend spin, no matter how you define the term.

 You can get the luxury spa experience without leaving your room at the Banyan Tree Macau.

 The Spa Suite, Pool Villa and Sanctuary Pool Villa series of rooms at this best of Macau hotel is equipped to pamper.